inspiretravel/azure-cloud-soc-homelab/kql/README.md

-3. 🛠️ Azure Resource Modification by Non-Admin

-Alerts when non-admins change sensitive resources like NSGs or Key Vaults.

-AzureActivity

-| where OperationNameValue contains "Write"

-| where ResourceProviderValue in ("Microsoft.Network/networkSecurityGroups", "Microsoft.KeyVault/vaults")

-| where Caller != "admin@yourdomain.com"

-| project TimeGenerated, Caller, OperationNameValue, Resource, ResourceGroup

-🔍 Flags potential misuse or insider threats.

-4. 🔐 Elevation of Privileges in Azure AD
+3. 🔐 Elevation of Privileges in Azure AD

 Detects when a user is added to a privileged group (e.g., Global Admins).